Header 1

 Mutations are noise.
 The idea that mutations of any type caused the incredibly fine-tuned proteins in humans is no more logical than the idea of typing monkeys producing technical instruction manuals.
 Since genomes do not actually specify phenotypes, since DNA is not a blueprint or a recipe for making either human beings or any part of a human being larger than a protein molecule, and since there is no proof or good evidence that any single protein molecule arose from random mutations, it is not a statement of fact to refer to “the mutations that have led to us,” but merely a repetition of a dubious article of faith.

-Sagan frequently spoke and wrote on the topic of the origin of life, but seemed to never deal with it candidly or honestly by discussing the fantastically intricate fine-tuned arrrangements of matter needed to get life started.
+Sagan frequently spoke and wrote on the topic of the origin of life, but seemed to never deal with it candidly or honestly by discussing the fantastically intricate fine-tuned arrangements of matter needed to get life started.
 His "just add energy" idea that so gigantically improbable an arrangement of matter was “spurred by ultraviolet light from the sun and lightning” was goofy talk, like saying that a lightning storm or wind storm could cause the scattered pebbles on a beach to assemble into a long meaningful message.

 Later in the interview Sagan then makes this ludicrous statement: